Armed Forces Support.

 Cammell Laird has supported Britain’s armed forces since its inception.
 The company played a key role in both World Wars by both building and repairing vessels.
 During World War II alone the shipyard produced nearly 200 commercial and military vessels in support of the UK war effort.

-Cammell Laird’s dedicated Defence Division continues to provide ongoing support to the Royal Navy and Royal Fleet Auxiliary through its ongoing in-service support contract, the Type 45 Power Improvement Programme and ongoing delivery of the Dreadnaught submarine class.
+Cammell Laird’s dedicated Defence Division continues to provide ongoing support to the Royal Navy and Royal Fleet Auxiliary through its ongoing in-service support contract and the Type 45 Power Improvement Programme.

 The Royal Naval Benevolent Trust was named Cammell Laird’s Group charity in 2021/22.